 Many people don’t want to hear us, don’t want to or can’t understand us.

-At some point I turned to my LinkedIn profile.
+At some point after the diagnosis I turned to my LinkedIn profile.

 I added a new “Experience”: Sabbatical, cancer treatment.

 It was an immensely meaningful step.
 While I became frailer and frailer – financially, socially, relationally, physically and mentally, I needed to claim my position and my status, personally and professionally – openly, without shame.

 Yes, cancer was a new experience, which would test me, teach me, shape me, make me feel weak and make me feel strong.
 Yes, and it may kill me.

 Did any of my LinkedIn connections notice the change?
 I don’t know.
 I did not hear anything.